-I decided to order the Deer Murtabak ($10 SGD or about $7.34) because it came highly recommended by my server.
+I decided to order the Deer Murtabak ($10 SGD or about $7.34).
+It came recommended by my server.
 Also, how could I say no to deer, something I have never had before.
 Stuffed inside this murtabak was a generous amount of ground deer, diced onions, and egg.

 The murtabak was fried to perfection.
 Both sides were golden brown and crispy with smoky charred bits baked into the dough.
 Inside, the murtabak was tender with a chewy, doughy goodness.
 They might call this a pancake but the texture and taste reminded me of an omelette mixed with a crepe.

-I was surprised just how flavorful and rich the ground deer was.
+The ground deer was flavorful and rich.
 While there were no gamey flavors, if I didn’t know there was deer inside, I might have thought I was eating beef or lamb.
-Each tender piece of meat was lean with just the right bite.
+Each tender piece of meat was lean with the right bite.
 Not too chewy and definitely not dry.

 Mixed in with the meat were diced onions.
 I enjoyed how the onions added another layer of flavor and texture to each bite.

-I can’t forget about the egg which was cooked into the dough, meat, and onions.
+Cooked into the dough, meat, and onions was egg, which added texture, color, and flavor to the dish.
 Every bite of the murtabak had bits of scrambled egg baked into it, bringing the entire dish together.

-Served along with the deer murtabak was a curry dipping sauce and sliced cucumbers.
+Served with the deer murtabak was a curry dipping sauce and sliced cucumbers.

-The flavor of the curry dipping sauce was truly incredible.
-The sauce was packed with bold smoky chili flavors balanced out with hints of heat and sweetness.
+The flavor of the curry dipping sauce was incredible.
+The sauce was bold and smoky with chili flavors, yet balanced with hints of sweetness.
 The sauce made the already delicious murtabak taste even better.

-Before my visit, I read online reviews of Zam Zam.
+Before my visit, I read reviews online of Singapore Zam Zam.
 I have to admit, I was a little nervous about what I read.
 On more than one occasion, there were complaints about servers being rude, arrogant, or not attentive.

 This was not the case on my visit.
 I was pleasantly surprised by the service.
 While the servers seemed rush, they were friendly, even going out of their way to make recommendations and answer any questions that I had.

 I can’t speak for all the items on the menu, but the deer murtabak, the specialty of the house, did not disappoint.
-I would love to come back to sample some of their other dishes on the menu.
+I would love to come back to Singapore Zam Zam to sample some of their other dishes on the menu.

 - The best murtabak in Singapore